iharshka/VII-Ventures-Investment-Dashboard/README.md

 ## Challenges

-**Developer Backstory & Motivation**: While taking on this project I was very nervous thinking whether or not I would be able to do this project or implement these functionalities because I never created these functionalities before than this project, neither I used these libraries, neither I integrated any APIs from the backend, neither did I work on Login/Logout functionalilty.
+**Developer Backstory & Motivation**: While taking on this project I was very nervous thinking whether or not I would be able to do this or implement these functionalities because I never created these functionalities before than this project, neither I used these libraries, neither I integrated any APIs from the backend, neither did I work on Login/Logout functionalilty.
 I took the leap thinking I will have a good experience on JavaScript, APIs, Asycn calls etc so I accepted it without wasting much time thinking.
 After accepting it, in the first week, I spent my time looking for the tech stack to use where I came to know about **Chart.js**, **Google Charts** and its **Documentation**, that's when the project started to seem real, I implemented them in the website and customised them and after this came the second hump which was integrating the APIs which sailed off swiftly.
 After this, the third big hump was adding the Autherization to the APIs where **Stackoverflow** came into handy and past developer experiences helped a lot in crossing the sea.

 _What other hiccups did I face during the project development (and how did I overcome them?)_